 Fiber is more than just a regulator.
 Research shows it’s beneficial for preventing constipation, clearing the arteries of plaque buildup, curbing hunger pangs and supporting a healthy gut environment.

-Farro’s complex carbohydrates break down slowly, keeping your energy levels more stable compared to eating refined grains, which makes it a great choice for hard-working athletes, according to expert opinion.
+Farro’s complex carbohydrates break down slowly, keeping your energy levels more stable compared to eating refined grains, which makes it a great choice for hard-working athletes.

 2. Improves Immunity and Heart Health

 Like other 100 percent whole grains, farro supplies not only fiber, but also resistant starch, oligosaccharides and antioxidants, including phenolic compounds.
 These have been linked to disease prevention in many studies.

 Studies show the more whole grains someone eats, the more protection that person seems to have against chronic diseases like diabetes and cardiovascular disease, in addition to obesity.

 Among farro’s different types of carbohydrates is a specific compound called cyanogenic glucosides, which have been shown to positively affect the immune system, lower inflammation, help regulate blood sugar levels and lower cholesterol.

 In addition to fiber, it surprises many people to find out that whole grains can be a good way to obtain protein.
 In fact, farro is considered an excellent source of plant-based protein, providing about the same amount as most legumes or beans.

 If you’re cutting down on the amount of animal products or meat you consume, you’ll be happy to know that farro can form a complete source of protein when paired with other plant foods like vegetables.